google/WebFundamentals/src/content/en/updates/2018/10/wasm-threads.md

 standardized.
 This allows us to gather real-world feedback from intrepid developers, which is critical to validate and improve new features.

-The upcoming Chrome 70 release supports threads for WebAssembly and we encourage interested developers to start using them and give us feedback.
+The Chrome 70 release supports threads for WebAssembly and we encourage interested developers to start using them and give us feedback.

 ## Threads?
 What about Workers?